mongodb/bson-numpy/doc/index.rst

 ----------

 BSON-NumPy is supported on Linux and Mac OS X, with Python 2.6 and later, on Intel architectures.
+It requires NumPy 1.11 or greater.

 Installation is in two steps: first install the C library libbson yourself, then install BSON-NumPy with pip.
-The package depends on NumPy 1.11 or greater.

 - `Install libbson <http://mongoc.org/libbson/current/installing.html>`_
+- ``python3 -m pip install git+github.com/aherlihy/numpy-bson.git``

+Or:

 - ``python -m pip install git+github.com/aherlihy/numpy-bson.git``

 Here are more detailed instructions for a few platforms.